Researcher Bio

 Research Fellow, Seoul National University Asia Center (2014~2018)

-Research Professor, Ewha Womans University (2010~2013)
+Research Professor, Ewha Womans University Institute of World and Global History (2010~2013)

 Education

 Ph.D.
-Moscow State University.
+Department of History, Moscow State University.
 Majored in History.

 M.A.
 Department of History, Moscow State University.
 Majored in History.